-The Complementary Medicine Association (Ltd) is one of the largest and longest established associations in Australia, being founded in 1985.
-The vision and purpose was to dedicate themselves to representing professional Naturopaths to Governments, Health funds, Insurance Companies and the Public.
+The Complementary Medicine Association was one of the largest and longest established single modality associations in Australia, being founded in 1985.
+The vision and purpose was to dedicate themselves to representing professional Naturopaths to Government bodies, Health Funds, Insurance Companies and the General Public.

 - To ensure members are adequately qualified to practice

-- To ensure they maintain professional indemnity insurance
+- To ensure practitioners maintain professional indemnity insurance

 - To enforce a suitable code of ethics and by laws by which to abide by

-- To ensure professional standards of practice and clinical amenity
+- To ensure professional standards of practice and clinical amenities

 - To oversee the servicing of health fund benefits to patients